Title

 Republic Act No. 7640 establishes the Legislative-Executive Development Advisory Council (LEDAC) in the Philippines, a consultative body composed of government officials that aims to ensure consistency in coordinating executive development planning and congressional budgeting, integrating environmental concepts, and improving project implementation efficiency.

-The Council is composed of twenty (20) members: the President (Chairman), the Vice President, the President of the Senate, the Speaker of the House of Representatives, seven (7) Cabinet members designated by the President, three (3) Senators designated by the Senate President, three (3) House Representatives designated by the Speaker (including at least one from the dominant minority party), and three appointed representatives (local government units, youth, and private sector).
+The Council has 20 members: the President (Chairman), the Vice President, President of the Senate, Speaker of the House; seven (7) Cabinet members designated by the President; three (3) Senators designated by the President of the Senate; three (3) Representatives designated by the Speaker (at least one from the dominant minority party); and appointees by the President including: a representative of LGUs, a youth representative, and a private sector representative (from business cooperatives, agriculture, labor, or any combination).

-NEDA acts as the principal secretariat providing staff support to the Council, assisted by personnel from the Presidential Management Staff and the economic planning staff of both the Senate and the House of Representatives.
+The National Economic and Development Authority (NEDA) secretariat is the principal secretariat providing staff support, assisted by personnel from the Presidential Management Staff and the economic planning staff of both the Senate and the House of Representatives.

-The Council is required to render reports after every meeting to all Senators and Congressmen who are not members of the Council, particularly regarding progress on priority concerns.
+The Council must render reports after every meeting to all Senators and Congressmen who are not members of the Council, particularly on the progress and action taken on the priority concerns under Section 6.

-RA 7640 took effect fifteen (15) days after its publication in the Official Gazette.
-The Council was mandated to promulgate necessary rules and regulations within sixty (60) days from the approval of the Act for its implementation.
+RA 7640 takes effect fifteen (15) days after its publication in the Official Gazette.

 Analyze Cases Smarter, Faster